Mark Clattenburg: 2010–2012

 Clattenburg was involved in a FIFA World Cup as a fourth official for a 2010 tournament UEFA qualifying group 4 match between Azerbaijan and Russia in Baku on 14 October 2009.

 He has officiated qualifying games for Euro Championships.
 In September 2010 he oversaw a 4–4 draw between Portugal and Cyprus, a qualifier for Euro 2012.
 His first Euro Championship match however was a 4–0 home win for Denmark over Liechtenstein, a group F qualifier for Euro 2008.

 Clattenburg was appointed to referee the 2012 Football League Cup Final between Liverpool and Cardiff City at Wembley Stadium on 26 February 2012.
 Liverpool won a penalty shoot-out 3–2 after extra-time finished 2–2.
 He booked three players during the game and was rarely required to interpret any contentious moments.

 He officiated at UEFA Euro 2012 as an additional assistant referee in a team led by Howard Webb.
 Clattenburg was also selected as one of the referees for the men's football tournament of the 2012 Olympic Games.
 He officiated a group stage match between Egypt and New Zealand at Old Trafford, a quarter-final between Senegal and Mexico and the gold medal match between Brazil and Mexico, both at Wembley Stadium.

 Clattenburg refereed a Champions League quarter-final first leg on 2 April 2013 between Bayern Munich and Juventus after which former Bayern player Paul Breitner praised the official for letting the game flow.
 Bayern won the leg 2–0.

 On 28 October 2012, Chelsea made a formal complaint to the Football Association against Clattenburg about his alleged use of "inappropriate language" towards Mikel John Obi during that day's match against Manchester United.
 The FA cleared Clattenburg of wrongdoing nine days later and charged Mikel with using "threatening and/or abusive and/or insulting words and/or behaviour" towards Clattenberg after the match.
 He returned to duty as the fourth official for a fixture between Tottenham Hotspur and West Ham United on 25 November and refereed Norwich City's Premier League game at Southampton for his full return to the middle on 28 November 2012.
 He was given a standing ovation by sections of both sets of fans at the game, which finished 1–1, and the managers of both clubs said afterward that they were "pleased to see him back".

 2013–2015

 Clattenburg refereed the 2013 FA Community Shield between Wigan Athletic and Manchester United at Wembley Stadium on 11 August 2013.
 United won the match 2–0.

 In October 2014 Clattenburg was stood down for one weekend following a Crystal Palace game for phoning manager Neil Warnock and for travelling from the fixture alone (Premier League rules state all match officials must not be involved in any conversation with a manager after a game and require all officials to travel to and from a match together).
-Clattenburg’s reasonings was that of attending an Ed Sheeran gig later in the day.
+Clattenburg’s reasoning was that of attending an Ed Sheeran gig later in the day.